• Skip to primary navigation

 clock clock iconcutlery cutlery iconflag flag iconfolder folder iconinstagram instagram iconpinterest pinterest iconfacebook facebook iconprint print iconsquares squares iconheart heart iconheart solid heart solid icon

-A beautiful bowl of seafood paccheri pasta with shrimp and zucchini in a tomato and white wine sauce.
+A bowl of paccheri pasta with shrimp and zucchini in a tomato and white wine sauce.

 Paccheri Pasta (With Shrimp and Zucchini Sugo)